 guiding creation with power and love:

-Rather, it was a wisdom bestowed on him from Heaven.
+Rather, it was a wisdom bestowed on him from heaven.
 After the Incarnation, the gift of wisdom is not one reserved for kings or prophets, but it is a gift given freely to all through the sacraments.
-In our Confirmation, we are endowed with the gifts of the Holy Spirit, including the gift of wisdom.
+At Confirmation, we are endowed with the gifts of the Holy Spirit, including the gift of wisdom.

 As the days begin to become darker and shorter, we can feel as though the world is darker, smaller, and less full of wonder.
 But wisdom tells us otherwise.
-Wisdom teaches us that there is a true light to come and that darkness will not prevail against it.
-We need not fear the night, nor the arrow that flies by it.
+Wisdom teaches us that there is a true Light to come and that darkness will not prevail against it.
+We need not fear the terror of the night, nor the arrow that flies by day.
 Like King Solomon, let us seek the wisdom necessary to prepare for our Savior.
 In our mortal lives, our wisdom will lead us to the recognition that true wisdom will only be found in the Eternal Father, Who is Wisdom Itself.

 December 18th: O Adonai (O House of Israel)